ytaa/simplos/README.md

 ./cleanup.sh
 ./build.sh
 ```
-After this ready compiled binary file containing the system will be located in kernel/bin directory.
+After executing those commands, a ready compiled binary file containing the system will be located in kernel/bin directory.

 You can run this binary on a emulator.
 This system is tested to work on quemu emulator.
 You can automaticly build and run simulation using sim.sh script.